-• If a child threatens, hurts or upsets another pupil, the staff member who receives notice of this deals with the situation in the first instance.
+If a child threatens, hurts or upsets another pupil, the staff member who receives notice of this deals with the situation in the first instance.
 This may be a teacher, teaching assistant or Midday Meals Supervisor (MMS).
 The incident is noted, if appropriate, with evidence gained from all parties involved, and then discussed with the class teacher and the Deputy Headteacher (where necessary).
-If this continues of anyone is hurt the Headteacher should be informed and may at that stage determine a further course of action - for example this could include contacting the child's parents.
+If this continues or anyone is hurt, a member of the school SLT should be informed and may at that stage determine a further course of action - for example this could include contacting the child's parents.
 In any case of bullying, the Headteacher should be informed.

-- If a child repeatedly acts in a way that disrupts or upsets others, the Deputy becomes actively involved. - This may be referred to the Headteacher who will become involved in the most serious situations. - If necessary, we contact the child's parents and seek an appointment in order to discuss the situation, with a view to improving the behaviour of the child. - Records of incidents should be kept.
-This will help in identifying the context of the problem and also for reference later. - Where appropriate, we will always seek to use a restorative approach to address behaviour choices alongside an appropriate sanction.
+- If a child repeatedly acts in a way that disrupts or upsets others, a member of the school SLT will become actively involved.
+This may also refer to the Headteacher who will become involved in the most serious situations. - If necessary, we contact the child's parents and seek an appointment in order to discuss the situation, with a view to improving the behaviour of the child. - Records of incidents should be kept.
+This will help in identifying the context of the problem and also for reference later and these will be stored on Bromcom. - Where appropriate, we will always seek to use a restorative approach to address behaviour choices alongside an appropriate sanction.